aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheCustomEndpointPlugin.md

     - [AWS Java SDK RDS v2.7.x](https://central.sonatype.com/artifact/software.amazon.awssdk/rds)
 - Note: The above dependencies may have transitive dependencies that are also required (ex.
 AWS Java SDK RDS requires [AWS Java SDK Core](https://central.sonatype.com/artifact/software.amazon.awssdk/aws-core/)).
 If you are not using a package manager such as Maven or Gradle, please refer to Maven Central to determine these transitive dependencies.

-## How to use the Custom Endpoint Plugin with the AWS JDBC Driver
+## How to use the Custom Endpoint Plugin with the AWS Advanced JDBC Wrapper

 ### Enabling the Custom Endpoint Plugin